 What is an Antireq. (antirequisite)?

-Enrolling in a lecture/seminar as well as a tutorial/lab/studio
+Enrolling in a lecture/seminar and a tutorial/lab/studio

 What is a double-weighted course?